Frequently Asked Questions

 RACE Single Sign-On Feature

-Q: I see there is a a new Login area on the AAVSB website.
+Q: I see there is Login area on the AAVSB website.
 How do I do that?

 A: If you are already a RACE-approved Provider, please contact us at firstname.lastname@example.org to obtain your login credentials.
 If you are applying to become a Provider, you will be prompted to establish your login details at the end of the Online RACE Provider Application.

 Q: What does the Single Sign-On feature offer to my organization?